webofdata/specification-archived/specification.md

 To be more `semantic` (robust in our clarity of what we are talking about), we would like the following:

 <ul>
-<li>To unambiguously know which property is the 'identity' property for this representation.
+<li>To unambiguously know which property is the 'subject identity' property for this representation.
 <li>For the identity of the thing we are talking about to be an IRI.
 <li>For references to other concepts to be declared simply and unambiguously
 <li>For contained objects to also express their identity